 Keeping track of your expenses is critical.
 It’s cool to earn that extra $25 per hour.
 Just remember to track how much you spent making that amount.
 Since you’re not on anyone else’s payroll, you’ll also need to pay Uncle Sam the taxes he’s owed quarterly.

 It’s wise to find a local CPA or tax professional to explain how much to set aside and when and how to pay federal and state taxes.
 Setting aside about 20 percent of your gross pay is recommended.

 Another smart idea is to separate your business income and expenses from your personal accounts.
 This way, it’s much easier to keep track of what you spent, versus the revenue made from your side hustle job.

 The Best Side Hustle Conclusion

-Side hustle and freelance gigs aren’t only a great way to make extra money; they’re also suitable for developing new skills to propel you into a new and exciting career.
+Side hustle and freelance gigs aren’t only a great way to make extra money; they’re also excellent to help pay down debt (i.e., student loans, credit card debt, etc.) while developing new skills to propel you into a new and exciting career.
 Utilizing the gig economy to your advantage can also help you with financial independence.
-The best side hustle for you may not be the one you thought it would be either, so consider all of your options before jumping in to the side hustle world.
+The best side hustle for you may not be the one you thought it would be either, so consider all of your options before jumping into the side hustle world.

-At Transcription Outsourcing, many of our full-time transcriptionists who earn the most money began working part-time.
-If working in the transcription industry appeals to you, complete our online employment application form to determine if your skillset will provide you with the foundation to earn top-dollar as a legal transcriptionist, law enforcement transcriptionist, or a medical transcriptionist.
+At Ditto Transcripts, many of our full-time transcriptionists who earn the most money began working part-time.
+If working in the transcription industry appeals to you, complete our online employment application form to determine if your skillset will provide you with the foundation to earn top-dollar as a legal transcriptionist, law enforcement transcriptionist, or medical transcriptionist.